-- Specifically identified text by 'Turnitin' software as containing an unacceptable amount of material taken directly from identified sources. - 2.
+- 1. Specifically identified text by 'Turnitin' software as containing an unacceptable amount of material taken directly from identified sources. - 2.
 Un-cited text copied from College materials. - 3.
-Incongruity in style of writing e.g. deviation from students' own voice, use of advanced academic writing. - 4.
-Inconsistency of fluency and spelling. - 5.
-Change in formatting e.g. font, headings, margins; inconsistency of I.T. style e.g. very complicated table/chart having been inserted etc.
+Incongruity in style of writing e.g., deviation from students' own voice, use of advanced academic writing.

-- 6. Lack of flow and/or development of topic.
+- 4. Inconsistency of fluency and spelling. - 5.
+Change in formatting e.g., font, headings, margins; inconsistency of I.T. style e.g. very complicated table/chart having been inserted etc. - 6.
+Lack of flow and/or development of topic.
 Paragraphs inserted that are inconsistent with previous points made evidence of cutting and pasting. - 7.
-Work that is very similar or the same as another student's work10. - 8.
+Work that is very similar or the same as another student's work10.
+In assessments where group work is a component the presentation of the assessment outline will include specific advice on plagiarism considerations which may arise. - 8.
 Work that is very similar or the same as the student's previously assessed work. - 9.
-A piece of work written to a much higher standard than the student's previous work. - Suspicion that the student may have had assignment written for them by another person - 'ghost' writing.
+A piece of work written to a much higher standard than the student's previous work. - Suspicion that the student may have had assignment written for them by another person 'ghost' writing.

 This list is not exhaustive and the tutor may commence an investigation based on any reasonable suspicion.
-Following initial analysis the tutor may decide that there is no case of plagiarism to be answered.
+Following initial analysis, the tutor may decide that there is no case of plagiarism to be answered.
 In this instance the student's attention will be drawn to the incident and feedback provided through the assessment rubric.
 If the tutor confirms that a possible case of plagiarism has occurred the investigation continues to the information gathering stage as follows.

-The tutor notifies the student of the situation and has an initial exploratory discussion by telephone.
+The tutor notifies the student of the situation and has an initial exploratory discussion by telephone (and/or in writing).
 Following this, the tutor commences the information gathering process.
 Information gathering may include but is not limited to review of previous work, discussion with a previous tutor, and review of assignments of current or former students, and consideration of any explanation/comments offered by the student in the initial telephone conversation.
 Students are made aware that their previous work may be reviewed as part of an investigation to provide background information about their standard of work.